-Tennis Canada is a privately owned organization headquartered in Canada.
-Founded in 1890, the organization employs approximately 360 individuals and reported $44.5M in revenue as of 2023.
-As a tier 3 media tech buyer, it functions as the national governing body of tennis within Canada, focusing on racquet sports.
-It collaborates with provincial associations to organize tournaments and oversees the Canada Davis Cup team and the Canada Fed Cup team.
+Tennis Canada, a privately owned entity headquartered in Canada, was founded in 1890.
+The organization has approximately 360 employees and reported $38.9M in revenue as of 2023.
+Functioning as the national governing body of tennis within Canada, it collaborates with provincial associations to organize tournaments and oversees the Canada Davis Cup team and the Canada Fed Cup team.

 Similar Companies